vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

         }

 Populate each next pointer to point to its next right node.
 If there is no next right node, the next pointer should be set to NULL.
 Initially, all next pointers are set to NULL.

 Solution
-    We will need top use a level order traversal.
+    We will use a level order traversal.
 At any point we are going down and across/laterally.
     We do not need to recurse or backtrack.
     At any point we are connecting the nodes at its next level, children's level We will assign the next pointers to the
             1. left node